52nd Rifle Division: Russian Civil War

-During the Polish-Soviet War it was part of the Western Army from November of that year, and it fought against the Lithuanian and Belarusian Self-Defence units and later the Polish Army of the newly created Second Polish Republic in the opening phase of the Polish-Soviet War.
-Spearheading the Russian westward offensive of 1918-1919 ('Target Vistula') it took Wilno in January 1919; it sustained heavy losses during the fights at Baranowicze against forces of Gen. Stanisław Szeptycki (part of Operation Wilno, a Polish counteroffensive).
+During the Polish–Soviet War, it was part of the Western Army from November of that year, and it fought against the pro-Polish Self-Defence of Lithuania and Belarus units and later the Polish Army of the newly created Second Polish Republic in the opening phase of the Polish–Soviet War.
+Spearheading the Soviet westward offensive of 1918–1919, it occupied Vilnius in January 1919; it sustained heavy losses during the fights at Baranowicze against forces of Gen. Stanisław Szeptycki (part of the Polish Vilna offensive).

 Following these losses, in June 1919 the division was heavily reinforced with Russians, Belarusians and Ukrainians and lost its Polish character; it was then (9 June) renamed as 52nd Rifle Division of the Red Army.
 Commanders of the division were commissars Stanisław Bobiński and Stefan Żbikowski.
 Between March and July, the division fought against Polish troops in the area of Minsk and Molodechno.
 In August it fought in the direction of Baranovichi, then in the area of Borisov and Berezino in September and October, and in the area of Lepel in November.

 In November, the 52nd was transferred south to join the 14th Army, fighting against the Armed Forces of South Russia on the Southern Front.
 The division transferred to the 8th Army in December, to the 9th Army in February 1920, and to the 13th Army in April.
 It fought against Pyotr Wrangel's White Army in Crimea, advancing towards Melitopol between May and July.
 In August and September the 52nd fought in the defense of the Kakhovka bridgehead.
 In September it was transferred to the 6th Army, fighting in the Northern Taurida operation of the Southern Front in October and November.
 During the operation, the 52nd fought in the area of Agayman and Nyzhni Sirohozy, and was temporarily directly subordinated to the front command in November.
 Between 7 and 17 November, the division fought in the Perekop–Chongar operation, crossing the Sivash and helping to capture the Ishun fortified position.
 The operation concluded with the final defeat and evacuation of the White Army in Crimea.

 In December, the 52nd protected the Black Sea coast in the estuaries of the Dnieper and Bug.
 On 13 December it received the honorific Yekaterinburg.
-In early 1921, the division participated in the suppression of anarchist leader Nestor Makhno's Revolutionary Insurrectionary Army of Ukraine in the Nikolayev area.
+In early 1921, the division participated in the suppression of anarchist leader Nestor Makhno's Revolutionary Insurgent Army of Ukraine in the Nikolayev area.
 In accordance with orders of the Kharkov Military District of 23 April and 11 June and a 6th Army order of 29 April, the 52nd was reorganized as the 52nd Separate Rifle Brigade, directly subordinated to the district headquarters.
 It was soon renumbered as the 136th and by a district order of 12 October was used to form the 1st Brigade of the 25th Rifle Division.